 Could you have a vitamin D deficiency?

-While certain testing centres use slightly different ranges, a good mid-point is 0-31 ng/mL - below that number, you are deficient, above is normal.
+While certain testing centres use slightly different ranges, a good mid-point is 76-250 nmol/L - below that number signals deficiency and above suggests elevation.

 Whether or not you’re experiencing symptoms that could be caused by a lack of vitamin D, it’s a good idea to monitor the levels of this nutrient in your body.
 Talk to your doctor about regular vitamin D level testing, and about how you can maintain healthy levels of this all-important sunshine vitamin.